-One of our Girl Scout leaders and her daughter are avid horse enthusiasts.
+One of our troop leaders and her daughter are avid horse enthusiasts.
 They own a fair amount of western attire and decorations.
 With a few simple additions, we transformed our meeting space from a church basement into the Wild West – complete with everything from a campfire to a chuck wagon!

 Each photograph was taken in a sepia tone, printed out, and turned into WANTED posters.
 It’s a great, simple way for the girls to make something to take home.